NotbeastR2/PowerAi-Cli/README.md

 **Setup Process:**
 1. Enter your Gemini API key when prompted
 2. PowerAI configures Windows-specific settings automatically
-3. Start using T Mode immediately!
+3. Start using The Cli!

 ---